BHUVV07/PlantDiseaseDetector/README.md

 - The scaffold uses classical machine learning (RandomForest / SVM) rather than heavy CNN training.
 This is suitable for modest hardware.
 - The app expects a trained `model.pkl` in the project root.
 If not present, the app will show instructions for training.

----
-If you want, I can now:
-- (A) Include a small dummy `model.pkl` trained on synthetic data so the app runs immediately for demonstration, or
-- (B) Keep only scaffolding and let you train on full PlantVillage locally (recommended for real accuracy).

-Tell me which option you prefer.